signaturescience/metscale/scripts/README.md

 ## Adding Custom Databases

 If a database of interest is not currently present in the DQT you can easily add it to the pool!
-A mock database `example_db.txt` is included with Metscale and we will use this file to demonstrate how to add a database.
+A mock database `example_db.txt` is included with MetScale and we will use this file to demonstrate how to add a database.

 ### Database Format
 The database must be formatted as follows: